sjk0-9/AlgorandVanityAddressGenerator/README.md

   Print out the instructions.

 As it runs, it will display the total number of addresses checked and a rough estimate of how many addresses it's processing per second.

-It will print the address as the
+It will print the address as each is discovered.

 It writes to the output file as it goes (occasionally producing temporary files to reduce risk of file corruption).